Week 2 - Structuring Data Pipelines

 In Week 1, you created your Azure account.
 This week, you won't deploy anything yet, but you should start understanding where your code will eventually run.

 Open the Azure Portal and browse your Resource groups.
 A resource group is like a project folder in the cloud: it groups related services together.
-Right now yours is empty, but by Week 5 you will deploy containers there, and by Week 6 you will create databases, storage accounts, and scheduled jobs.
+Right now yours is empty, but later in the track you will deploy containers there, then add databases, storage accounts, and scheduled jobs.

 <aside> ⌨️ Hands on: Log into portal.azure.com and find your resource group.
 Click into it and explore the "Overview" tab.
 Note the Region (where your resources will physically run) and the Subscription name.
 You will need both later.
 Also open Cost Management + Billing from the left sidebar and check that your current cost is €0.